-We met Fred and his wife, Amanda via Instagram (find him @burnt_trekky on IG) and noticed that his family uses their lifted Crosstrek for exactly what it was meant to do: going off road and exploring.
+We met Fred and his wife, Amanda via Instagram (find him @roaming_onward on IG) and noticed that their family uses the lifted Crosstrek for exactly what it was meant to do: going off road and exploring.
 Living on the coast in Oregon, they’re always finding something amazing to get in to.
-If you’ve ever visited the PNW, you know that a person could spend their entire life exploring it and never see it in it’s entirety.
+If you’ve ever visited the PNW, you know that a person could spend their entire life exploring it and never see it in its entirety.

 Something we really appreciate about this build is the fact that it was already lifted when it was purchased.
 Many folks think that they need mechanical knowledge and access to a shop in order to own a modified Subaru.
 Some even think it’s looked down upon to drive a lifted car that you didn’t do the work to.
 But the Subaru community is for everyone and we welcome new family members!